Outstanding Service

 Q. What are the special considerations applying to Canadian physicians in pursuing immigration status based on employment?

-A. Interestingly, graduates of Canadian medical schools are not considered IMGs, and therefore do not require ECFMG certification.
-However, to qualify for an H-1B, they nevertheless must have passed all three steps of the USMLE.
+A. Interestingly, graduates of many Canadian medical schools are not considered IMGs, and therefore do not require ECFMG certification.
+This is set to change for graduates of certain Canadian medical schools after July 1, 2025.
+While many Canadian medical graduates are not IMGs, to qualify for an H-1B, they nevertheless must have passed all three steps of the USMLE.
 As noted above, only the first two requirements of 8 CFR § 214.2(h)(4)(viii) can be met graduating from either a U.S. medical school or a Canadian medical school accredited by the Liaison Commission on Medical Education, and only graduates of U.S. medical schools are explicitly exempt from the USMLE requirement.

 Canadian trained physicians entering the U.S. for teaching and research only, may qualify for a TN.